reubenson/reubenson.github.io/src/about.md

 > "The aesthetic moment is a caesura in time when the subject feels held in symmetry and solitude by the spirit of the object." - Christopher Bollas, _The Shadow of the Object_

 I'm still figuring things out, but I'm happy you're here and I hope you enjoy perusing some of the things I've made along the way.
+While none of these projects are really _finished_, I do feel like this body of work has connecting throughlines, and have given me the space to think, process, and dream of a better world.